How to Enter

 Establish that your organisation meets the eligibility criteria to enter The Card & Payments Awards.
 In addition, please note the following:

-- Generally, entries must relate to existing or new activity in the market between 1 January 2020 and 31 August 2021 (except Best Payments Industry Newcomer and Industry Achievement Award - see below).
+- 2024 Awards - Entries must relate to existing or new activity in the market between 1 January 2022 and 31 August 2023 (except Best Payments Industry Newcomer and Industry Achievement Award - see below).

 - Entries must be submitted by the organisation that has the direct interface with the end payer or the merchant offering the service.

-- The entry can refer to European activity (if the company has a UK or Irish base).
-Entries from European companies are accepted if the entry references activity within the UK or Ireland.
+- The entry can refer to International activity (if the company has a UK or Irish base).
+Entries from International companies are accepted if the entry references activity within the UK or Ireland and provide evidence and clear metrics.

 - Judges will be looking for significant developments or additional objectives and results in the period where existing projects are referenced and submitted.